keeratS/445team27/notebooks/piyush/README.md

 ## 3/23/22

-Prototyped the balanced demodulator in the lab on a breadboard with just a sine waveform (instead of a DC signal modulated with a sine).
+I prototyped the balanced demodulator in the lab on a breadboard with just a sine waveform (instead of a DC signal modulated with a sine).
 The output should be a rectified sine wave, but instead I got two sine waves, one offset from the other by a phase of around 100 degrees.
 Not sure why.

 <img src="https://github.com/keeratS/445team27/tree/main/notebooks/piyush/balanced_demodulator_circuit.jpg?raw=true" style="height: 200px"/>